blaxlistZ-KD6-37/programming1/README.md

-# programming1
+# Programming
-for newbie programming students
+For newbie programming students.